Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

-\noi The uniformization {\it theorem} \ref{continuity} associates to each conformal class of metrics a unique laminated hyperbolic metric with all leaves of curvature -1.
+\noi The uniformization {\it theorem} \ref{continuity} associates to each conformal class of metrics in $\cL_h$ a unique laminated hyperbolic metric with all leaves of curvature -1.

-\noi Reciprocally, the laminated isothermal coordinates of {\it corollary} \ref{isothermal} associates a complex structure on the lamination for each hyperbolic metric in $\text{Hyp}(\cL_\mathcal{h})$ (the set of hyperbolic metrics on $\cL_\mathcal{h}$).
-If $\rm{Conf}(\cL_\mathcal{h})$ denotes the set of conformally equivalent classes of laminated metrics on $\cL_\mathcal{h}$, we have canonical identifications:
+\noi Reciprocally, the laminated global isothermal coordinates of {\it corollary} \ref{isothermal} associates a complex structure on the lamination for each hyperbolic metric in $\text{Hyp}(\cL_\mathcal{h})$ (the set of hyperbolic metrics on $\cL_\mathcal{h}$).
+If $\rm{Conf}(\cL_\mathcal{h})$ denotes the set of conformal equivalence classes of laminated metrics on $\cL_\mathcal{h}$, we have canonical identifications:

 \noi With these identifications each of the sets becomes a Fréchet manifold.

 \begin{theorem}[Fiber bundle description of the Teichmüller space of $\cL_{\mathfrak{h}}$] The following holds:

 \begin{enumerate} \item $\text{Hyp}(\cL_\mathcal{h})$ is a contractible complex analytic manifold modeled on a Fréchet space. \item $\mathcal{D}_0(\cL_\mathcal{h})$ acts (via pullback) continuously, effectively, and properly on $\text{Hyp}(\cL_\mathcal{h})$.